The Cameron City Council is taking measures to improve its water system, moving towards a groundwater-based municipal water system.

 After several options were studied over the past year – including refurbishing the old plants as well as building new plants and a new intake system at a different site on the Little River, a plan to convert the system’s water source to groundwater was deemed the most economical and reliable way to assure quality water.”

-It is good news that Cameron City have already taken steps to get funding, but will it happen soon enough?
+It is good news that Cameron City has already taken steps to get funding, but will it happen soon enough?

 With the current system only lasting another two years, things need to progress quickly now if the city is to implement its plan.